ptcrealitylab/vuforia-spatial-robotic-addon/README.md

 # vuforia-spatial-robotic-addon

 The vuforia-spatial-robotic-addon contains the hardware interfaces for robotic systems.
-This hardware interfaces allow the connection to external hardware devices such as robots.
+These hardware interfaces allow the connection to external hardware devices such as robots.

 Each robotic addon contains the code needed to connect to each robot and a folder with tools.
 The tools folder has default UI interfaces for different applications.